 These Reina Pepiada Arepas, meaning "Curvaceous Queen", are authentic Venezuelan arepas (Arepas Venezolanas) from the capital, Caracas, with a very, very fun backstory.
-Reina Pepiada are always stuffed with chicken and avocado.
+Reina Pepiada is always stuffed with chicken and avocado.

 For my family, Jessica's Venezuelan-style arepas became an immediate family favorite and are still one of our 10 Ten Favorite recipes EVER shared by my podcast guests!